Where History, Craft, and Couture Come to Life

 Why Patterns Matter:

 At the Couture Pattern Museum, we believe patterns are more than just blueprints for garments.
 Haute couture patterns are documents that hold the secrets of craftsmanship that was once accessible across America.
 In an era where Parisian fashion schools are increasingly exclusive and few American programs teach authentic advanced couture techniques, this specialized knowledge is disappearing from classrooms and American homes.
 Our mission is to preserve haute couture patterns as historical records and to build educational programs around our archive.
-These patterns contain more than tissue paper and measurements, they encode a designer’s philosophy, construction logic, and finishing details in a form that can be studied, reconstructed, and passed on for future generations.
+These patterns contain more than tissue paper and measurements, they encode a designer’s philosophy, construction logic, and finishing details used in the haute couture workrooms in a format that can be studied, reconstructed, and passed on for future generations.
+Each historical pattern is equivalent to a classroom textbook for fashion and design, preserving and transmitting the designer's philosophy, cut, and technique on paper.

 Savoir-Faire: Safeguarding Cultural Heritage and Preservation of Haute Couture Know-How